TaylorHe/StockAnalysis/README.md

 Technologies used include: Python, Flask, Selenium, TextBlob, Yahoo Finance API, HTML/CSS/JS

+Good times include: Someone uploading a 5GB file to git, so we could not pull for a couple weeks until that was found and cleaned out.

 In this project for CS 347 (Software Development Process), we focused on the best practices to develop software efficiently and with good quality.
 To do this, we extensively used test-driven development, agile, pair programming, and a whole bunch of other buzzwords.
 It worked out fairly nicely.

 ------